 Meaning: Follow what you want others to follow

-Example: You always tell us to reach early and yourself come late.
+Example: You always tell us to reach early and you come late.
 You should practice what you preach.

 Meaning: Good work takes time